-Illumination recommendations can be found in Table A-2 (see Annex A), under "Support Areas for Patient Care."
+Illumination recommendations can be found in Section 3.3.1, Table 2 under "Support Areas for Patient Care."

-8.3.2.5 Handwashing Stations.
+8.2.5 Handwashing Stations.
 Handwashing stations can be located in various places, such as patient rooms, corridors, throughout the facility.
 This section pertains to the illumination needs for the task area itself, the handwashing sink.
 Task lighting for these areas should be coordinated with the ambient lighting in the surrounding room or area.
-Illumination recommendations can be found in Table A-2 (see Annex A), under "Support Areas for Patient Care."
+Illumination recommendations can be found in Section 3.3.1, Table 2 under "Support Areas for Patient Care."